paul-hammant/tbd/content/vcs-choices/index.md

 It'll be clear later why we mention this, but Git and Mercurial maintain branches from the root folder of the checkout clone, and maintains a single permission for a user in respect of Read and/or write on the branch and/or repository.

-There is a suggestion that Mercurial for one, is receiving contributions that will allow it to super-achieve on a scale basis.
+There is a suggestion that Mercurial is receiving contributions that will allow it to push into the very repository territory the likes of Google needs.

 ### Linux Torvalds presenting Git to Googlers